vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/1_PRELIMINARY.md

 171

 Urmi arose from the Highest Reality.
 Of the above, those, represented by long vowels, are due either to the association of those, represented by short ones, with their respective objects, as in the cases of Isana and Ormi, or to the union of two, as in that of Ananda'.
 The former, therefore, are dependent upon the latter and hence are not considered to be of equal importance with them..
-Thus it is called Şadardha Sāstra, because it counts as 'principal' only three of the six powers shown above, namely, Anuttara, Iccha, and Unmeşa, which are also referred to as Cit, Icchā and Jñāna
+Thus it is called ṣadardha Sāstra, because it counts as 'principal' only three of the six powers shown above, namely, Anuttara, Iccha, and Unmeṣa, which are also referred to as Cit, Icchā and Jñāna

 It has been given the name of Kashmir Saivaism, because almost all the writers of the available literature on this monistic school of Saivaism belonged to Kashmir.